NASA-Tensegrity-Robotics-Toolkit/NTRTsim/src/dev/steve/ScarrArm/README.txt

 ScarrArmModel
     - Originally based upon Dr. Graham Scarr's designs for a passive elbow tensegrity structure
-    - Three compression elements which are analogous in function to: humerus, ulna, olecranon
+    - Three compression elements which are analogous in function and placement
+      to: humerus, ulna, olecranon
-    - Eighteen tension elements which are analogous in function to: brachioradialis, anconeus, opposing teres, other tendons and ligaments
+    - Eighteen tension elements which are analogous in placement to: brachioradialis, anconeus, opposing teres, other tendons and ligaments
     - Uses tgBasicActuator class for cables (tension elements)